Ivanlh20/multem/README.md

 =================================
 The following steps work using Matlab R2015a and CUDA 7.5.
 It assumes that Visual studio 2013, g++4.7 or Clang compiler is installed in your operating system:

-- First of all, you have to add to the Matlab path the following folders: Crystalline_Materials, Matlab_functions and mex_executables.
+- First of all, you have to add to the Matlab path the following folders: crystalline_materials, matlab_functions and mex_executables_multem.

 - Then you need to modify the `mex_CUDA_xxxx` file located in the 'mex_files' folder, which corresponds to your operating system:
   1. for Windows `mex_CUDA_win64`